How to Road Trip the West Coast of Scotland

 Plan your West Coast of Scotland road trip

-A West Coast of Scotland road trip has so much to offer, and I’ve barely even scratched the surface.
-From beautiful beaches, to stunning sunsets, to scenery so beautiful you’ll never stop taking photographs, I guarantee you too will fall in love with this stunning coastal route.
+A West Coast of Scotland road trip has much to offer, and I’ve barely scratched the surface.
+From beautiful beaches to stunning sunsets to scenery so gorgeous you’ll never stop taking photographs, I guarantee you, too, will fall in love with this stunning coastal route.

-In my opinion it’s one of Scotland’s best road trips - hopefully I’ll see you there!
+In my opinion, it’s one of Scotland’s best road trips.